kjowe/KPortfolio/README.md

 # KPortfolio
-My portfolio: please do not copyright.
+My portfolio: Please do not copyright.